hpaluch/freebsd-files/CURRENT.md

 # Updating sources

 > WARNING!
-After source updates our system will be inconsistent:
+After source updates your system will be inconsistent:
-> - binaries matching original sources from ISO installation
+> - binaries match original sources from ISO installation
-> - but source code in /usr/src and in /usr/ports will be ahead
+> - but source code in `/usr/src` and in `/usr/ports` will be ahead
-> After updating sources we will have to update system.
+> After updating sources we will have to build and update system.

-Finally we can proceed to update `/usr/src` and `/usr/ports` to latest CURRENT versions from Git repositories:
+So, finally we can proceed to update `/usr/src` and `/usr/ports` to latest CURRENT versions from Git repositories:

-For /usr/src:
+For `/usr/src`:
 ```shell
 cd /usr/src
 git init